DworkinLab/Bio720/Bio708_MLM/Bio708_MultivariateLinearModelsIntro.md

 ## [1,]  1.3
 ```

 How about variance accounted for?
 We have a slightly more advanced version for this.
-However, with interaction terms, this can be difficult to interpret (and we tend to only use it for main effects)
+However, with interaction terms, this can be difficult to interpret (and we tend to only use it for main effects).

 ```r